A New Approach to Examine q-Steiner Systems: The structure of the -Fano plane

-Can we have another 3-subspace in $\dS$ with four all-zero columns.
+Can we have another 3-subspace in $\dS$ with four all-zero columns?
 We cannot give a definite answer to this question.
-In such a 3-subspace, two all-zero columns must be in the first three columns and the two other all-zero columns in the last three columns, which even make it possible for three more different 3-subspaces like this in $\dS$ for a total of five 3-subspaces with four all-zero columns.
+In such a 3-subspace, two all-zero columns must be in the first three columns, say columns 1 and 3, and the two other all-zero columns in the last three columns, say columns 5 and 7.
+Similarly, a fifth 3-subspace with four all-zero columns might be added.

 Based on the forced structure described in this section, one can start a computer search to construct the $q$-Fano plane for $q=2$.
 The outcome of such search is of great interest.
-We believe that the structure that we found will make it easier to perform such a search
+We believe that the structure that we found will make it easier to perform such a search.